UltraViolentLight/celo-monorepo/packages/docs/community/release-process/smart-contracts.md

 ## Promotion process

-Deploying a new contract release should occur with the following process:
+Deploying a new contract release should occur with the following process.
+On-chain governance proposals should be submitted on Tuesdays for consistency and predictability.

 <table>
   <tr>